DreamOfTheRedChamber/think-bigger/README.md

 * **Teamwork/Helpfulness:** The candidate worked with the teammate to break down the project into manageable chunks.

 ### Questions Know yourself
+#### Why do you want to change the job
+##### Job satisfaction standards
+* Physical: Money + resource + experience + skills
+  - Acceptable salary
+  - Process, tools, technology
+  - What type of work it is
+* Spiritual: Sense of accomplishment, culture (social and respect)
+  - Team
+    + Shared information is the prerequisite for
+      + Aligned goal
+      + Complementary skills
+      + Clear division
+      + Efficient communication
+      + Mutual trust
+      + Continuous improvement
+  - Manager:
+    + Expand scope
+    + Build team, evaluate people based on results instead of relationship
+    + Good coach
+* Career path: Determines your future physical and spiritual satisfaction.
+  - A cog in a big machine?
+It doesn't depend on the size of the company
+    + The scope of your work?
+Only manage simple team and low-complexity process
+    + Challenges
+      + require you to learn new skills;
+      + not too big that frustrate you
+      + not too frequent that you have time to think and summarize.
+    + Flexibility and degree of freedom
+      + You are a decider, designer or an implementor

 #### Tell me about yourself
 * **What the interviewer is really asking**:
   * What is your career plan